unjs/unstorage/docs/2.drivers/http.md

+---
+icon: ic:baseline-http
+---

 # HTTP

-Use a remote HTTP/HTTPS endpoint as data storage.
+> Use a remote HTTP/HTTPS endpoint as data storage.

 ## Usage